Home Car Shopping Best Toyota Sequoia Years to Buy Used

 Model-Year Changes:

-2007: New standard features include front passenger side airbags and 2-row side curtain airbags.
+2007: New standard features include front passenger side airbags and two-row side curtain airbags.

 2006: No significant changes.

-2004: The Sequoia gains more features, like a rear AC unit.
+2004: The Sequoia gains more features, including rear AC controls.

 2003: The Sequoia offers a rear-seat DVD player and load-leveling rear air suspension.